semanticarts/gist/docs/gistStyleGuide.md

 These conventions apply to both data and taxonomy terms.

 - Leading underscore
-- An infix consisting of the name of the class that is the *most specific rigid* class the instance belongs to
+- An infix consisting of the name of the class that is the *most specific rigid* class the instance belongs to (but see caveats below)
 - A single underscore
 - The name of the instance, with spaces and hyphens replaced by underscores (no camelcasing) and only alphanumeric characters and underscores allowed
 - Leave case as it is